EnkiDoctor/Reference-Books-For-CS/README.md

 # Reference-Books-For-CS
-The repository contains the necessary for computer science study
+The repository contains the necessary books for computer science study